-Requires parts I, II, and III or parts I, II and the SPEC exam given by the National Board and requires that you hold an active license in one of the following states: Alaska, California, Colorado, Louisiana, Massachusetts, Minnesota, Missouri, and Ohio, and have been practicing for three of the last five years.
+Completed Parts I – III or NBCE Parts I – II and the NBCE SPEC exam with a score of 375 or better and requires that you hold an active license in one of the following states: Alaska, California, Colorado, Louisiana, Massachusetts, Minnesota, Missouri, and Ohio, and have been practicing for three of the last five years.

 Licensure by Universal Recognition requires that the applicant hold a license to practice Chiropractic in another State for a minimum of one year and that license is in good standing.
 Universal Recognition also requires that the applicant be a resident of the State of Arizona.

 Applying for a Chiropractic License does not need to be a complicated process.
 The State of Arizona welcomes new graduates and seasoned D.C.’s interested in practicing in the State, to read through this helpful information so you are familiar with the application process.
 It’s important that applicants understand the process so there is NO time wasted in completing your application.
 The sooner your application is completed, the sooner you can be licensed and start practicing!

 Step 1.
 Applicant submits licensure application, forms, fingerprint card, all applicable fees, and arranges for all required documentation to be sent to the Board office.
 If an applicant fails to answer every question, the application will be returned.